 What is He Waka Eke Noa?

-New Zealand's agricultural greenhouse gas emissions are not currently priced in the Emissions Trading Scheme (ETS).
-However, with specific long-term reduction targets now legislated for methane and nitrous oxide, a system is needed for incentivising change and supporting action at the farm level.
+Agriculture is the only sector not currently facing a price in the Emissions Trading Scheme (ETS).
+However, with long-term reduction targets now legislated for methane and nitrous oxide, a system is needed for incentivising change and supporting action at the farm level.

-The Partnership is developing a practical framework to support farmers to measure, manage and reduce agricultural greenhouse gas emissions.
-This includes the development of a pricing system for those emissions as an alternative to the ETS.
-If accepted by Government, this will apply from 2025.
-It also includes development of:
+The partnership is developing a practical framework to support farmers to measure, manage and reduce agricultural greenhouse gas emissions.
+This includes:

 - A system for reporting on-farm emissions

-- A supporting programme of research and extension activities.
+- Farm planning guidance and other supporting research and extension activities

 As well as developing the pricing system, the He Waka Eke Noa Partnership is working towards achievement of a series of milestones designed to help farmers and growers get ready to participate in emissions pricing from 2025.

 These milestones have been included in the climate change legislation: